June 26, 2018

 User research is invaluable for understanding current needs and workflows, but most users aren't capable of communicating their unmet needs or articulating innovative ideas that would solve those challenges.
 As Henry Ford said, "If I had asked people what they wanted, they would have said a faster horse."

-How to Create and Validate Your Design Philosophy
+How Do You Create and Validate Your Design Philosophy?

 The process for developing your design philosophy has two phases:

-- The leader needs to articulate their vision, strategy, and goals.
+1. The leader articulates their vision, strategy, and goals.

 These steps may seem simple, but they're often easier said than done.
 If you're not sure where to start or you're struggling to take the next step, use these eye-opening exercises to create and validate your philosophy.